 The steps are steep and the drops sheer, so it’s a challenging site to visit.
 But when you do, you’ll be enamoured with Tintagel, and appreciate why this romantic setting on the Cornish coastline has inspired so many legends.

-If you’re planning a trip to one of the best castles in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app .
-You can also find information on how to get cheaper train tickets via our special offers page.
+If you’re planning to visit some of the best castles in the UK, don’t forget to book an Advance ticket via our website or the CrossCountry app.
 If you need more information, you can contact us here.

 Written by Julia